larsop/find-overlap-and-gap/README.md

 First we run a sql command with the name of the input table, geometry column name and srid.
 The final parameter is prefix for the result tables.

 The command creates a set of sql commands in the file /tmp/run_cmd.sql.
-Then we use gnu to run this commands in paralell.
-In this case we use 4 threads in parallel.
+Then we use gnu parallel to run this commands in 4. parallel threads.
 <pre><code>
 psql testdb -c"\! psql -t -q -o /tmp/run_cmd.sql testdb -c\"SELECT find_overlap_gap_make_run_cmd('sl_lop.overlap_gap_input_t1','geom',4258,'sl_lop.overlap_gap_input_t1_res',50);\"; parallel -j 4  psql testdb -c :::: /tmp/run_cmd.sql" 2>> /tmp/analyze.log;
 </pre></code>